 During a prenatal, we check your vital signs and the baby’s size, position, heart rate and we will discuss any physical and emotional issues that arise.
 We provide routine prenatal lab work if needed.
 We will also offer you information, resources and support on how to nurture yourself through pregnancy and beyond.
 Boston Community Midwifery believes that a nurtured and well-nourished mother is the best assurance of a healthy baby and birth.

 We will schedule a home visit at 36 weeks to meet your birth companions and to go over the details of your birth.

-At your birth you will be assisted by two of the midwives, and an student apprentice training with us.
+At your birth you will be assisted by Tara Kenny, Megan Hill and an student apprentice training with us.
 We work as a team, where each assists and contributes.
 This kind of teamwork allows for empowered, personalized care.
-Occasionally, the third midwife will cover for one of the two you are working with.
-You will have the opportunity to meet this third midwife if desired.
+Occasionally we have another midwife cover for either Megan or Tara.
+You will have the opportunity to meet this back up midwife if desired.

 Postpartum Visit Schedule:

 We will visit your home within 24 hours of the birth and another two times in the first week after the birth, at 2 or 3 weeks and at 6 weeks postpartum.

 We are strong believers in the benefits of water for labor and birth.
 We offer two different kinds of tubs for rent.
 The the majority of our clients find a tub very comforting and helpful for the labor.